LeaVerou/lea.verou.me/blog/2025/hovercar/index.md

 Co-designing a North Star with a team that sees the process as a pointless thought experiment will only add friction and will not confer any of these benefits.
 Also, this is a mindset that can only work when applied top-down.
-If you are not a decision-maker at your place of work and leadership is not on board, you will likely find yourself out of a job if you try to push this ad hoc, without getting leadership buy-in first.
+If you are not a decision-maker at your place of work and leadership is not on board, you will have a very hard time if you try to push this ad hoc, without first getting leadership buy-in.
 You can try sending them a link to this blog post!

 If this post resonated, please share your own case studies in the comments.